ONSdigital/sdg-accessibilitytesting/README.md

 ### Prerequisites

-You need these installed before proceeding:
+You need these installed before proceeding.
+You will probably need an off-network computer to be able install these:

-* An off-network laptop
 * Git - [install](https://git-scm.com/)
 * Node JS - [install](https://nodejs.org/)